MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-empty-deleted-items-folder-in-groups.md

      Entries for the most recent errors are at the top of the log.

-   For more information about the MFA and how to troubleshoot retention, see [How and what to check when your emails aren't being deleted or archived properly in Exchange Online](https://answers.microsoft.com/msoffice/forum/all/how-and-what-to-check-when-your-emails-are-not/e9087576-fe91-4809-87fc-fff8cbb17c6a).
+   For more information about the MFA and how to troubleshoot retention, see [Resolve email archive and deletion issues when using retention policies](/microsoft-365/troubleshoot/retention/troubleshoot-mrm-email-archive-deletion).